annajersey/graphqlevents/README.md

-Learning GraphQL by CodeAcademy tutorial
+Learning GraphQL by AcadeMind tutorial